 - Java Networking Error on Mac machines.
 See Entry #5 in FAQ and Troubleshooting

 - On the targets panel one can not change the width of the RA, DEC, or PM columns.

 - On the observations panel one can not change the width of the Time, or Visible columns.

-- Window File Systems may encounter errors.
+- Target files downloaded, edited, and then uploaded as tst files on Window File Systems may encounter errors.
 We suggest using another format offered (csv, fits, or xml).

 Issues with truncated text in some Windows versions.
 See FAQ and Troubleshooting for solution.